 Very Limited Resources

-Professional Lautu Chin translators and interpreters are extremely scarce in Australia.
-Community-based bilingual workers are often the only available resource for language support.
-Organisations should build relationships with the Lautu community to identify language resources and consider remote interpreting options.
+Professional Lautu Chin translators are extremely rare in Australia.
+Community-based bilingual workers are typically the most practical resource.
+Organisations may need to engage with the community to identify language resources and consider remote translation options.

 Literacy Considerations